 Making your own cable

 What if you can’t find a Commodore video cable?
-If you’re handy with a soldering iron, you can make your own cable with parts from Radio Shack.
+If you’re handy with a soldering iron, you can make your own cable with parts from an electronics store.
 You’ll need a 5-pin DIN plug, two male RCA plugs, and two lengths of speaker wire.
 Shielded cable like RGU-58 would be better, but isn’t totally necessary.

 Here’s the pinout of the Commodore video port.